mateuszdorobek/python3.info/README.rst

 Note
 ====
-* For consulting or training course requests please email matt@astrotech.io
+* For consulting or training course requests please email matt@astronaut.center
 * Before training course please setup your environment
 * More information in `Install`